aaliraaza/MerakiAnalytics/README.md

 **This solution doesn't need real-time Cisco Meraki setup as it's already got sample data required for end-to-end testing.**

-For proper setup please see the following link to get the integration going: https://meraki.cisco.com/technologies/location-analytics-api
+**For proper setup please see the following link to get the integration working:** https://meraki.cisco.com/technologies/location-analytics-api

 ## **Note:**